ptmcg/littletable/how_to_use_littletable.md

 Python file, its installation and distribution can be very simple, so well suited to small data projects.
-Its design philosophy is to make simple tasks (such as CSV import and tabular display) simple, make some difficult tasks (such as pivot and join) possible, but leave the really difficult tasks to other packages, such as `pandas`.
+Its design philosophy is to make simple tasks (such as CSV import and tabular display) simple, make some difficult tasks (such as pivot, join, and full text search) possible, but leave the really difficult tasks to other packages, such as `pandas`.

 `littletable` is useful even with tables of up to 1 or 2 million rows (especially with defined indexes); `pandas` can handle much larger datasets, and so is